bhk0216/final_project_proposal/EDA.md

 - Cholesterol variable all zero for Switzerland dataset

+- Analysis by sex could be misleading since some locations might have not selected many female participants?

 - Need to decide which graphs to include/remove

 ## Data Cleaning & Preparing for Analysis